Arboreal Categories and Equi-resource Homomorphism Preservation Theorems: Exploring the landscape: tame and not-so-tame

 Similarly, since the guarded comonads $\mathbb{G}_{n,k}^{\g}$ restrict to finite structures, we obtain the following variant of Theorem~\ref{th:hpt-guarded} for finite structures: \begin{theorem} Let $\g$ be a notion of guarding (either atom or loose).
 The following statements are equivalent for any $\g$-guarded sentence~$\phi$ in $n$ variables of guarded-quantifier rank at most $k$ in a relational vocabulary: \begin{enumerate} \item $\phi$ is preserved under homomorphisms between finite structures. \item $\phi$ is logically equivalent over finite structures to an existential positive $\g$-guarded sentence in $n$ variables of guarded-quantifier rank at most $k$. \end{enumerate} \end{theorem}

-In all our examples of resource-indexed arboreal adjunctions and covers, the counits of the induced comonads $G_k\coloneqq L_k R_k$ are componentwise surjective.
-The next easy observation, combined with Proposition~\ref{p:relative-HPT-and-HPTplus}, then provides a useful criterion to relativise equi-resource homomorphism preservation theorems to subclasses of structures.
+When the counits of the induced comonads $G_k\coloneqq L_k R_k$ are componentwise surjective, the next observation, combined with Proposition~\ref{p:relative-HPT-and-HPTplus}, gives a criterion to relativise equi-resource homomorphism preservation theorems to subclasses of structures.
 Recall that a \emph{negative formula} is one obtained from negated atomic formulas and $\vee, \wedge, \exists, \forall$.

 \begin{lemma} Let $G$ be a comonad on $\CS$ whose counit is componentwise surjective and let $T$ be a set of negative sentences.
 Then $G$ restricts to $\Mod(T)$. \end{lemma} \begin{proof} If $\psi\in T$, its negation is logically equivalent to a positive sentence $\chi$.
 Positive sentences are preserved under surjective homomorphisms and so, for all $\As\in \CS$, considering the component of the counit $G\As\epi \As$ we obtain